nfal09/docs/docs/sql/sql-language.md

 ## CREATE TABLE

 Relational databases are made up of tables, and you'll need to create tables to hold your data if we don't provide one for you.
-We often use `IF NOT EXISTS` in CWHQ courses (except those that are full-stack **Flask** apps) when creating a table because we'll run the statement every time our Python script runs, and an error would occur if you tried to create a table that already existed.
+We often use `IF NOT EXISTS` in CWHQ courses when creating a table because we'll run the statement every time our Python script runs, and an error would occur if you tried to create a table that already existed.
 Most tables should also have a `PRIMARY KEY` integer to uniquely identify each row of data.

 The general format of a `CREATE TABLE` statement is: